 When is the last time you shared what motivates you with someone else?
 What if that became part of your conversation with colleagues and new people who you meet regularly?

 In the movie, The Princess Bride, Mandy Patinkin plays the character Inigo Montoya.
 As a child, the villainous “six-fingered man” kills Inigo’s father in a swordfight.
 The young boy dedicates his life to avenging his father’s death.
 During the film, he keeps practicing how he will introduce himself once he finally finds the six-fingered man.
 “Hello, my name is Inigo Montoya.
 You killed my father.
 Prepare to die.”
 Near the end of the movie, he finally meets the villain.
 During their sword fight, he keeps repeating this mantra.
 It’s a powerful scene.
 There’s no doubt what motivates him.
 Here’s someone who dedicated his life to becoming an expert swordfighter.
 He has a purpose and a mission.
 “Hello, my name is Inigo Montoya.
 You killed my father.
 Prepare to die.”
 I’m not suggesting that you go out and kill someone.
 But what if your co-workers really know what you stand for?

 It’s good to share all that you are with the people in your life.
 Walt Whitman wrote, “I am larger, better than I thought.
 I did not know I held so much goodness.”

 The following is a short exercise you can do with anyone.
-In our Creating Mindful Leaders Workshop, attendees find this exercise to be transformational.
+Attendees find this exercise to be transformational.
 They move from trying to look good in surface level conversations to truly connecting.
 They move from concern about being judged to experiencing the power of being open and authentic.